Mechanical design

 I was able to get two wheels with two step sticks turn well, but there was trouble when I added a third.

 I tested each step stick one by one.
-The DRV8825's current limit needed to be set differently to the others.
+Note: The DRV8825's current limit is set differently than the other three that we used.

-The current drawn by each step stick was different.
-All around 0.2A, except for the DRV8825, which was double that.
+The current drawn by each step stick turned out to be different.
+The red stepsticks were around 0.2A, the DRV8825 was double that.
 I adjusted the current limit and that fixed the issue.

 NB.
 You can adjust the current (and track it's amp reading) by turning the potentiometer while it's powered!